15 questions with District 1 candidate Colin Castle

 What’s the most accurate criticism someone’s made about you?

 The most accurate criticism someone has made about me had to come in the form of a report card comment when I must have been in Grade 2 or Grade 3.
 I don’t remember it exactly but it was something to the effect of “does not interact well with others, very serious.”
 And in a way, I suppose that still holds true today.
 Back then the comment came to be because while other kids were playing and having fun, I was sitting at my desk reading, doing math or practicing handwriting.
 Even at a very young age, I had the mindset of “I’m in school to learn, not to play.
 I can play after I’m out of school!”
-I’m still just a serious today but I interact very well with others now.
+I’m still just as serious today but I interact very well with others now.

 What was the first concert you ever went to?